giovannitakeshisesta/South-Park-The-Game/readme.md

 #
 ## End of the game
-When the game is over, we want the game to stop immediately or after few seconds, and show a game over message.
+When the game is over, the game stops immediately or after a few seconds, and shows a game over message.
 ```JS
 finishGame(){
 // if the player pass the finish line: